 Jesus seen in us.
 4:6-12

 v8-9.
-Paul now lists his experiences in the flesh which affirm the weakness of his situation.
+Paul now lists his experiences in the flesh - many a time down, but not out.
 There is his own weak self, "perplexed", and there is the circumstances of life pressing in on him.
 Yet he is not crushed, "not in despair".
 The inner substance of his faith maintains him.
 He is sure the Lord is with him and this gives him strength, Heb.13:5.
 Experience has confirmed for Paul the sustaining power of the indwelling Christ, Acts.14:19f; "my grace is sufficient for you, for my power is made perfect in weakness", 12:9.

 v12.
 The Apostolic band (The "us" in this passage) are without doubt weak, sharing in the sufferings of Christ, "given over to death for Jesus".
-It can be easily demonstrated that "death is at work in" them.
+It can easily be demonstrated that "death is at work in" them.
 The circumstances of their life alluded to in v8-9 is common knowledge, cf.6:3-10.
-Yet it is also easy to see the evidence of life at work in them, particularly in the power of the gospel which they proclaim.
+Yet, it is also easy to see the evidence of life at work in them, particularly in the power of the gospel which they proclaim.
 The tangible evidence of this is the Corinthian church itself.

 God's power is made perfect in weakness

-"Believe in Jesus and all your problems will be wiped away.
+Believe in Jesus and all your problems will be wiped away.
 A statement like this is an example of success theology.
-It is based on the false notion that the Christian life is one of constant blessing.
-God's intention for our life is joy and happiness.
+It's based on the false notion that the Christian life is one of constant blessing; that God's intention for our life in this shadow land is joy and happiness.
 If we find our life a mess, full of trouble and distress, then either we are living in sin and need to confess it, or we are short on faith and need to renew it.

 Our passage for study reminds us of our weakness, a weakness increased through faith in Christ, not decreased.
-Yet it also reminds us of the wonder to be found in our limited lives.
+Yet, it also reminds us of the wonder to be found in our limited lives.
 It reminds us of "treasure in jars of clay".

-1. Enlightened, v6.
+1. Enlightened, v6

 When Paul beheld the face of Christ on the Damascus Road, the brilliance of that face blinded him.
 In that vision he knew God in all His glory.
 We may not have had his vision, but that light has shone "in our hearts."

-2. Mere clay pots, v7-9.
+2. Mere clay pots, v7-9

-3. Death and life in Jesus, v10-12.
+3. Death and life in Jesus, v10-12